Kovai Express

+Name

+The train is named after Coimbatore, which is also known as Kovai.

 Service

 This train is an all day, day time superfast and has a Chair Car (Coach) seating arrangement with air-conditioned and non-air conditioned coaches and Pantry car.
-The 12679/12680 Puratchi Thalaivar Dr. M.G.
+The 12675/12676 Puratchi Thalaivar Dr. M.G.
 Ramachandran Chennai Central Railway Station - Coimbatore Junction Intercity Superfast Express is its opposite route partner.